 I like to shower with bar soap with uncommon scents.
 (Cinnamon, Ginseng, Spearmint, Lime, etc)

-If you were looking for some grandiose plan to, I don't have one.
+If you were looking for some grandiose plan, I don't have one.
 Instead, I seek to make the lives of people around me just a little better every day.

 Keeping an open mind.